 Since there are sixteen different personality types listed, you might think it rather a waste to buy this book if you have only one child, or two with similar personalities.
 But I find it a fascinating read.
 It may give insights into your own childhood, and can help you understand other children who are different from your own.

-If you sometimes feel that your child is an alien, this is a great book to read.
+If you sometimes feel that your children are aliens, or that you can’t do anything right with them, this is a great book to read.

 Parenting books about family life